A^1-invariance of non-stable K_1-functors in the equicharacteristic case: Introduction

 This implied the following two statements.
-First, provided $k$ is perfect, one has $K_1^G(A)=K_1^G(A[x])$ for any regular ring $A$ containing $k$.
+First, provided that $k$ is perfect, one has $K_1^G(A)=K_1^G(A[x])$ for any regular ring $A$ containing $k$.
 Second, provided that $k$ is infinite and perfect, one has $\ker(K_1^G(A)\to K_1^G(K))=1$ for any regular local ring $A$ containing $k$, where $K$ is the field of fractions of $A$.
 Those results generalized several earlier results on split, i.e. Chevalley--Demazure, reductive groups; see~\cite{St-poly} for a historical survey.

-In the present text we show how the techniques developed by I. Panin for the proof of the geometric case of the Serre--Grothendieck conjecture~\cite{PaStV,Pa-GSfin1,Pa-ICM} allow to extend these results to the case where $G$ is defined over $A$ and $k$ is an arbitrary field.
+In the present text we show how the techniques developed by I. Panin for the proof of the equicharacteristic case of the Serre--Grothendieck conjecture~\cite{PaStV,Pa-ICM,Pa-GSfin1,Pa-izvGS} allow to extend these results to the case where $G$ is defined over a regular ring $A$ containing a field $k$, but not necessarily over $k$ itself, and $k$ is an arbitrary field.
 The main results are the following.

-\begin{thm} Let $k$ be a field, let $A$ be a regular ring containing $k$.
+\begin{thm} Let $A$ be a regular ring containing a field $k$.
 Let $G$ be a reductive group scheme over $A$ of isotropic rank $\ge 2$.
 Then there is a natural isomorphism $K_1^G(A)\cong K_1^G(A[x])$.

 \end{thm}